open-estuary/estuary/doc/Setup_PXE_Env_on_Host.4All.md

 For instance <netboot> = `~/work/d02/netboot`

 Get the binaries from open-estuary.org or build them.
-See Readme.txt.
+See Readme.md.
 You need:
   ```shell
   <netboot>/grubaa64.efi # You MUST rebuild it, see below